Nucleo-Musica-Nova/AudioSpectrumScore/README.md

 ``` bash
 python3 -m pip install -r requirements.txt
 ```

-For Windows users, replace python3 with python.
+**Obs.:** Windows users should use `python` instead of `python3`.

-Prepare Audio Files: Copy all the audio files that you want to analyze and convert into the same directory as the main.py script.
+* Prepare Audio Files: Copy all the audio files that you want to analyze and convert into the same directory as the main.py script.

-Run the Script: From the directory containing main.py, execute the script by running the following command:
+* Run the Script: From the directory containing main.py, execute the script by running the following command:

 ``` bash
 python3 main.py
 ```
-Windows users should use python instead of python3.
+**Obs.:** Windows users should use `python` instead of `python3`.

 ## Output